Yunus Social Business: Social Success Note

-Core Partnerships
+Core partnerships

 BCG has been a core partner of Yunus Social Business since 2013.
-As part of the partnership, BCG has provided YSB with pro-bono consulting projects, created a secondee programme where BCG consultants can work for YSB and provided pro-bono consulting projects directly to YSB portfolio social businesses.
-YSB is one of BCG’s five global impact partnerships.
+BCG has provided YSB with pro-bono consulting projects, created a secondee programme where BCG consultants can work for YSB and provided pro-bono consulting projects directly to YSB portfolio social businesses.
+YSB is one of BCG's five global impact partnerships.

 Freshfields has been a core partner of YSB since YSB was first legally incorporated in 2011.
 Since then, Freshfields has provided pro-bono legal services to YSB on an ongoing basis.